WERNSA/fzt-rti/README.md

 2- Change the name "script-name" in the packege.json for the name of the project.

-3- Execute "yarn run gcreate"
+3- Execute "yarn gcreate"

 4- Select project type "standalone"

 5- Move the file .clasp.json to the main directory

-6- Excute "yarn run gpush"
+6- Excute "yarn gpush"

 7- Go to the script.google.com and make the webapp deployment.
 (Now you can open the developtment address)

-8- Execute "yarn run gpull" to merge the change of the appscript file.
+8- Execute "yarn gpull" to merge the change of the appscript file.

-9- Run the "yarn start"
+9- Run the "yarn dev"

-10- Once you get the files from Google Apps Script, create the start.js file in the apps-script folder and copy this code.

-function doGet () {
-return HtmlService.createTemplateFromFile('dist/index')
-.evaluate()
-.addMetaTag('viewport', 'width=device-width, initial-scale=1')
-}

-11- Run the "yarn run gpush"
+10- To build the index for GAS use "yarn build" and later "yarn push"

 Note: This project only works for the Frontend, you have to create an API in another project with GAS and consume it as an API rest